gmgeo/osmic/tools/export.md

   * `halo` - a list of styles related to icon halos/outlines such as fill colour, width and opacity
     * `fill` - specify a hexadecimal colour value for the halo fill e.g. `#efefef`, if not specified the colour fill defaults to `#ffffff` (white)
-    * `width` - specify the width of the halo in pixels, if not specified it defaults to `1`
+    * `width` - specify the width of the halo in pixels, if not specified it defaults to `0` which means no halo will be added
     * `opacity` - specify the opacity of the halo in values of 0 (transparent) ..
 1 (opaque), if not specified it defaults to `0.3`

   * `shield` - a list of styles related to icon shields such as fills and strokes